 With BLW your baby gets presented with a variety of weaning foods such as fresh and cooked food to pick from by hand or spoon.

-more mushy pureed food.
-Always start with your baby's normal breastfeeding session.
+mushier pureed food.
+Always start with your baby's regular breastfeeding session.

 fruit and vegetables can be given raw, or harder ones may be steamed.
-Slices of raw or cooked apple can be given to chew.
+Slices of raw or cooked apple can be provided to chew.

 With this type of infant weaning, your baby learns by experiencing the different flavors and textures of the food.
 In the beginning, your baby will only suck on the food and will later start chewing and swallowing pieces.

-Many parents worry about their babies choking, but babies don't have the ability to move food to the back of their mouths until they learn to chew.
-If for some reason a piece of food makes its way to the back of the mouth, your baby will cough it out, remember to never leave your baby unattended whilst he/she is eating.
+Many parents worry about their babies choking, but babies can't move food to the back of their mouths until they learn to chew.
+If for some reason a piece of food makes its way to the back of the mouth, your baby will cough it out, remember never to leave your baby unattended while he/she is eating.